HPC-SimTools/IPS-framework/doc/user_guides/advanced_guide.rst

 The component writer will use the services API to help perform data, task, configuration and event management activities to implement these methods.

 This document focuses on helping (physics) component and driver writers successfully write new components.
 It will take the writer step-by-step through the process of writing basic components.
-Detailed discussions of multiple levels of parallelism, fault tolerance strategies, performance and resource utilization considerations, and asynchronous coordination of simulations can be found in the :doc:`advanced topics <advanced_parallelism>` documentation.

 .. [#] Tasks are the binaries that are launched by components on compute nodes, where as components are Python scripts that manage the data movements and execution of the tasks (with the help of IPS services).
 In general, the component is aware of the driver and its existence within a coupled simulation, and the task does not.